 Past Programs

 The SSEA has held annual workshops on animal ethics since its founding in 1979.
 For many years, these workshops were group sessions associated with the divisional meetings of the American Philosophical Association, and such sessions still occur.
-Additionally, the SSEA now holds an online colloquium series and, in non-pandemic years, an event that occurs just prior to the Rocky Mountain Ethics Congress (RoME) at the University of Colorado, Boulder.
+Additionally, the SSEA now holds an online colloquium series.
+Prior to the pandemic, the SSEA regularly held an event just prior to the Rocky Mountain Ethics Congress (RoME) at the University of Colorado, Boulder.

 Spring 2023 Online Colloquium Series